artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

     <p>
       There's a [great talk by Katherine Wu named "Ask vs Guess Culture"](https://www.youtube.com/watch?v=FxTXf6qyaGk).
       "Guess" culture is when you try to guess what a person wants or is thinking; "Ask" culture is when you flat out ask them.
-Team Agreement brainstorms are a really neat way to *ask* your team how they want to work, instead of spending many sprints trying to guess.
+Team agreement brainstorms are a really neat way to *ask* your team how they want to work, instead of spending many sprints trying to guess.
     </p>
     <p>
-      So far, I have seen the most value out of *the actual brainstorm* than the agreement itself.
+      So far, I have seen the most value out of *the actual brainstorm* than the working agreement itself.
 My teams have learned so much about each others' habits and values.
     </p>
   </div>
   <div class="answer">